Colorado Big Game Hunters, You Have Post Draw Options

 Much like elk licenses, there are some outstanding archery options for pronghorn hunters.
 OTC pronghorn licenses are unlimited in number and they are available over the counter, starting at 9 a.m. on August 9.
 This OTC license is valid in more than 120 GMUs (see map below) and provides plenty of opportunities to get out in the field.
-The OTC archery pronghorn season opens on August 15 and continues through September 20, 2018.
+The OTC archery pronghorn season opens August and continues into September (check brochure for details).

 Do you still have questions about applying for a big-game license?
 CPW offers a team of Hunt Planners and call-center representatives to assist you.
 Knowledgeable and professional, these folks are the best in the business at leading you step by step through the license application process and helping you plan the hunt of a lifetime.
 Give them a call today at: (303)291-PLAN or (303)291-1192.